Algebraic approximations of fibrations in abelian varieties over a curve: Introduction

+For most compact K\"ahler manifolds, the existence of algebraic approximations is still unknown.
+Non-trivial examples of compact K\"ahler manifolds admitting algebraic approximations can be found in~\cite{Schrackdefo, CaoJApproxalg, GrafDefKod0, ClaudonToridefequiv, ClaudonHorpi1, HYLkodfibellip} and the list is rather exhaustive at present.
+This list includes especially elliptic fibrations~\cite{HYLkodfibellip} and smooth fibrations in abelian varieties~\cite{ClaudonToridefequiv} (both over a projective manifold), and they therefore motivate the following question, which we will study in this text.

 \begin{que} Let $f : X \to B$ be a fibration whose general fiber is an abelian variety.
-Assume that $X$ is a compact Kähler manifold and $B$ is a projective manifold, does $f$ have an algebraic approximation? \end{que}
+Assume that $X$ is a compact K\"ahler manifold and $B$ a projective manifold, does $f$ have an algebraic approximation? \end{que}

-Question~\ref{que-appalgfibab} is known to have a positive answer when $f$ is smooth~\cite{ClaudonToridefequiv}, and also when $f$ is an elliptic fibration~\cite{HYLkodfibellip}.
-In the former case, an algebraic approximation of $f$ can be realized by the so-called \emph{tautological family} associated to $f$ described as follows.
+In the case where $f$ is smooth, some algebraic approximation of $f$ can be realized by the so-called \emph{tautological family} associated to $f$~\cite{ClaudonToridefequiv}, which is described as follows.
 Let $J \to B$ denote the Jacobian fibration associated to $f$ and $\cJ$ its sheaf of germs of local holomorphic sections.
-There is a one-to-one correspondence between the set of isomorphism classes of $J$-torsors and $H^1(B,\cJ)$, and the tautological family associated to $f$ is a family of $J$-torsors
+There is a one-to-one correspondence between the set of isomorphism classes of $J$-torsors (resp. projective $J$-torsors) and $H^1(B,\cJ)$ (resp. $H^1(B,\cJ)_{\tors}$), and the tautological family associated to $f$ is a family of $J$-torsors

 such that $t \in V$ parameterizes the $J$-torsor represented by